hd719/devops/Docker-101.md

 ![Standard Input, Standard Output, Standard Error](./screenshots/2-10.png)

--i: attatching to the STDIN (standard in)
+-i: attaching to the STDIN (standard in)
 -t: all the text comes out in a nicely formatted way

 ## Video 12: Getting Command Prompt in Container (Open up terminal in docker container)